YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the original clinic was a high volume clinic with unclear doctor involvement, an independent review may be helpful, especially if there are donor area concerns, pain, infection signs, or a pattern that looks abnormal.

-What should you do next?
+What should you do next if shedding worries you?

 If you are 2.5 months after surgery and see shedding, do not panic.
 Look at the scalp.
-If the skin is calm and there is no bleeding or wound, the situation is usually part of the recovery timeline.
+If the skin is settled and there is no bleeding or wound, the situation is usually part of the recovery timeline.

 If you see fresh bleeding, pain, pus, spreading redness, or repeated loss from the same exact area, contact the clinic and ask for a surgeon review.
 If the clinic does not answer medically, seek an independent assessment from a qualified hair transplant surgeon.